TurinTurambar464/rsschool-cv/cv.md

 Telephone: *+37525 946 59 72*( Viber, Telegram)*

-Learning new and technologies.
+Learning new technologies.
 I just to try change my life and i want to improve my life materially(honestly)

 Skills (this is my first course)